TimeToogo/Enums/README.md

 Well that didn't do much, and it is still extremely ugly and verbose!

-Relax, There is a solution:
+Relax, there is a solution:

 <a name="day-of-week">
 ```php